MikeWazowskyi/transaction-app/README.md

 ## Description

-#### Implementation of a simple Django RESTfull server, which make transactions between users by tax id number(ИНН).
+#### Implementation of a simple Django RESTfull server, which make transactions between users by tax id number.

 ## Instructions for running